gsbnair/PreProcessing/README.md

 | Female |      250 |   300 |    50 |   600 |
 | Total  |      450 |   450 |   100 |  1000 |

+Question: Does an interest in math or science depend on gender, or are they independent?

+This is challenging to determine from the table alone; instead, we can use a statistical method called the Pearson’s Chi-Squared test.

+Wait... there are constraints for using Chi-square !

+**When to Use Chi-Square Test for Independence**

+The test can be conducted when the following conditions are met:

+- The sampling method is `simple random sampling`.
+- The variables under study are each `categorical`.
+- If sample data are displayed in a contingency table, the expected `frequency count` for each cell of the table is `at least 5`.

+The chi-square approach consists of four steps:
+- (1) state the hypotheses
+- (2) formulate an analysis plan
+- (3) analyze sample data
+- (4) interpret results